 They that were foolish took their lamps, and took no oil with them:

 But the wise took oil in their vessels with their lamps.

 While the bridegroom tarried, they all slumbered and slept.

 And at midnight there was a cry made, Behold, the bridegroom comes; go out to meet him.”

-This type shows the body of Jesus upright, with the spear and sponge of the Passion.
+The simpler version shows the body of Jesus upright, with the spear and sponge of the Passion.
 Russians call it Царь Славы — Tsar Slavui — “[the] King of Glory.”
-Here is a Russian proris’ — a painter’s pattern — of that image, which would be reversed on the actual icon:
+It is sometimes simply called Христос во гробе/Khristos vo Grobe — “Christ in the Tomb: Here is a Russian proris’ — a painter’s pattern — of that image, which would be reversed on the actual icon:

 Russian iconography generally prefers adding Mary to this type; she holds the body of Jesus, upright from the waist in a stylized stone sarcophagus.
 With Mary added, the preferred title in Slavic becomes Neruiday Mene Mati — “Weep Not for Me Mother”:

 Russians generally classify it as a Marian image, which accounts for the title inscription on the above icon: Neruiday Mene Mati Presvyatuiya Bogoroditsui — “The ‘Weep Not for Me’ Most Holy Mother of God.”